cybersader/awesome-cybersader/📁 09 - My Obsidian Stack/⬇️ Obsidian Ideas Drop/⬇️ Obsidian Ideas Drop.md

 - [ ] Decide on strategy for connecting, linking, backlinks - helps with pages that could be in two places ⏫ ➕ 2024-04-26
 - [ ] Github style readme with badges implementation for Obsidian pages or properties? ➕ 2024-04-26
 - [ ] Obsidian page templates when new pages are opened? ➕ 2024-04-26
+- [ ] Automatically go to image size with pasting an image to choose size immediately without having to click ➕ 2024-04-27